hrydgard/ppsspp-site/docs/psp-hardware/gpu/ge-vertex-pipeline.md

 Then, the vertex is transformed by the projection matrix, landing us in clip space.
 The clip space is OpenGL style, -1 to 1 on all four dimensions.

+## Z Cull

+Triangles where all three corners are outside -W < Z < W here are culled.

+## Z Clipper

-If clipping is enabled, triangles that hit the Z=-1 plane are clipped here.
+If clipping is enabled, triangles that intersect the Z=-1 plane are clipped here.
 Note that this is *BEFORE* the viewport scale is applied!
 This was found in #12058.
-It's very strange that the clipper is located here.

-## Clipper
+First I thought it was very strange that the clipper is here, but it's the same on PC, except that on PC the viewport can't then push the vertices outside the clip space again, which it can on the PSP!
+So the PSP has some extra behaviors here.

 Definitions:
 - "Z outside": Any Z value with greater magnitude than 0x3F8000FF (1.0000304) (i.e. where its 24-bit truncation would be greater than 1.0) is considered outside.
 Same for negative.